-326, 327.
-Independent Study (1-3 sem. hrs.).
 Topics may be chosen from the fields of exercise science and sport management.
 A formal written proposal of course work, approved by the instructor, is required before registration.
 Course is available within the confines of faculty time.
 Open to juniors and seniors.
 Permission of Department Chair is required.
 Students cannot earn credit hours for this course and HHP 326, 327 when the topic is the same.

-339. Teaching of Dance and Gymnastics (2 sem. hrs.).
+339. Teaching of Dance and Gymnastics 2 credit hours.
+Recitation: 2.
+Laboratory: 0.
+Alternative Mode: 0.

 Course content is designed to provide the students with the knowledge and skills necessary to teach dance forms and gymnastics in physical education class.
 Students cannot earn credit hours for this course and HHP 339 credit.